maddorothy/maddorothy/README.md

 - 👋 Hi, I’m @maddorothy or Dorothy.
-- 👀 I’m interested in web development.
+- 👀 I primarily work in IT.
-- 🌱 I’m currently learning JavaScript!
+- 🌱 I’m currently learning JavaScript.
-- 💞️ I’m looking to collaborate on the development of webpages so that I can practice all that I have learned.
-- 📫 Shoot me a message!
+- 💞️ Excited to learn more!

 <!---
 maddorothy/maddorothy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.